lociero/League-of-Legends-Accounts-Creator/README.md

 3. Date of Birth.
 4. Number of accounts.
 Program uses multithread.

+### BTW:
+It's not 100% that all amount of accounts will be registered, it's all about pretty simple name generation and also email (it can match with riot db), also captcha recognition.
+Usually it's about 60% of the total.
 ### Nickname generator used in creator
 Randomly generates a nickname from 7 to 10 length:
 ```